 The OrtoWell® Distractor is the world’s first hydraulically powered system for the separation and fixation of vertebrae during anterior and lateral surgery.
 Safe, smooth and accurate, this award-winning system is used by leading surgeons for insertion of disc prosthesis, positioning of AILF cages, spinal corpectomy, tumor removal, lateral minimally invasive surgery (MIS), and revision surgery.
-The device is approved for use in Europe (CE Mark) ISO 13 485:2016 and the US (Class 1 Medical Device) for any prothesis.
+The device is approved for use in the US (Class 1 Medical Device) and has ISO 13 485:2016 approval.
 It has been successfully used by leading clinics in up to 50 surgeries and has shown strong potential in clinical tests for many aspects of spinal surgery.

 Precision engineered and manufactured in Germany, the OrtoWell® Distractor is designed with the needs of the modern spinal clinic in mind.
 Based on input from leading spinal surgeons, it includes the latest materials and design thinking – from the tactile feel of the tools to the caddy setup.
 The system includes a number of key product components as well tools provided in a caddy system.

 Main product components

 The Distractor unit, including tube, gauge and spanner unit, are delivered gamma sterilized.
 These components/parts may not be used after the expiration date of if the packaging is broken nor after clinical use.
 The components may not be re-sterilized at the clinic and must be returned to OrtoWay or partner for refurbishment along with the caddy and all pistons.

 Our tool components are delivered unsterilized and must be autoclaved before use in accordance with autoclavation instructions.
 Tools and other components include the following: